What Are Special Purpose Vehicles In The Stock Market?

 How Do SPVs Operate?

-An SPV is a legal entity, that means it can borrow money, enter into contracts, own property, and be sued or sued independently of its parent company.
+An SPV is a separate legal entity, which means it can borrow money, enter contracts, own assets, and take on legal obligations independently of its parent company.
 Even though the parent company often manages or owns the SPV, the law treats the SPV as a separate organisation.

 SPVs in the Indian Stock Market